carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 different tools, or at the end of the workshop as a summary of the tools you have learned.
 Let's run it from our notebook so that we can view it at our convenience.

-twarc2 is a program, not a line of code, so we start the line with a bang `!`
+twarc2 is a program, not a line of code, so we start the line with an exclamation point `!`.

 ~~~
 !twarc2 --help